 In this system, second-by-second commands are transmitted from local masters to the intersection controllers.
 The masters communicate with the central processor only when failure occurs, or when commanded to do so by the central processor.
 The connection between the masters and local controllers is usually made via communication cable (or other means of interconnect).
 The connection between the masters and the central computer is often made via dial-up telephone.
 In this way, it is possible to minimize the cost between remote groups of intersections and a central site.
 For this reason, closed-loop systems are popular with State and county agencies responsible for control of intersections dispersed over a wide geographic area.

-Traffic Adaptive System
+Adaptive Traffic Control Systems

-Traffic adaptive systems perform “real-time” adjustments to the cycle length, splits and offsets in response to traffic demand.
+Adaptive traffic control systems perform “real-time” adjustments to the cycle length, splits and offsets in response to traffic demand.
 Traffic adaptive systems require extensive detection inputs.
 Complete and accurate traffic flow data must be gathered, processed and communicated to the central computer.
+For additional information on the selection and design of adaptive traffic control systems, refer to “Traffic Signal System Selection” later in this section of the Publication.

 Advanced Traffic Management Systems (ATMS)